godarklight/KMPModClient/README.md

 This is a command line program to connect to KMP servers and sync your GameData folder.

-This will connect to the server straight away and use the default port of 2076:
+This will connect to the server straight away with the specified address and default port of 2076:
 mono KMPModClient.exe server_ip

-This will connect to the server straight away:
+This will connect to the server straight away with the specified address and port:
-mono KMPModClient.exe username server_ip server_port
+mono KMPModClient.exe server_ip server_port

 This will ask for info after starting:
 mono KMPModClient.exe